1. Objective

 If anyone feels that he/she is experiencing retaliation of the nature of intimidation, pressure to withdraw the case or threats for reporting, testifying or otherwise participating in the proceedings, should report the matter to the Redressal Committee.

 As with complaints of harassment, this too will be treated as misconduct and DOSTI GROUP will take appropriate action to prevent/rectify the retaliation.
-It will be treated as seriously as an alleged case of harassment and will apply even if the original complaint is not proven.
+It will be treated seriously as an alleged case of harassment and will apply even if the original complaint is not proven.

 Similarly, bringing undue influence whether directly or indirectly, to the proceedings of an Inquiry by either party will be treated as misconduct and be subjected to disciplinary action.